 You want a mental health professional who sees your child as a person and looks beyond her mental health condition.

-A mental health professional with this approach is interested in what your child can do, not just what he can’t do.
+A mental health professional with this approach is interested in what your child can do, not just in what he can’t do.
 The professional builds on your child’s strengths, sets achievable goals and tasks and helps your child to make progress.